lukaszmadrzynski/Website-Update/content/pages/why-us.md

         tagline: ''
         subtitle: ''
         text: >
-          Our ecotours go beyond the typical tourist trails, offering genuine interactions with local communities in Yunnan, including the rich Tibetan culture of Shangri-La.
+          Our programs go beyond the typical tourist trails, offering genuine interactions with local communities in Yunnan, including the rich Tibetan culture of Shangri-La.
 You'll have opportunities to learn about traditions, witness daily life, and gain a deeper appreciation